Before we Start

 Working with scripts makes the steps you used in your analysis clear, and the code you write can be inspected by someone else who can give you feedback and spot mistakes.
 It forces you to have a deeper understanding of what you are doing, and facilitates your learning and comprehension of the methods you use.

-R code is great for reproducibility
+R code is great for reproducibility.

 Reproducibility is when someone else (including your future self) can obtain the same results from the same dataset when using the same analysis.